What is the cost to see a Registered Clinical Counsellor?

 Will counsellors be covered under MSP or extended health?

 Regrettably, counselling services are not covered by the Medical Service Plan (MSP).
 You may have Extended Health Benefits coverage.
 Your Extended Health Benefits brochure will be explicit on whether psychological and counselling services are covered by a Registered Clinical Counsellor.
 We will issue a receipt to you to forward to your Extended Health Benefits Plan for reimbursement or to retain as a medical expense for income tax purposes, if applicable in your case.

-What happens during the first initial consultation?
+What happens during the first initial session?

 - During the first session, we review confidentiality, discuss your reasons for counselling and set up a mutual treatment plan tailored to your needs.

-- For couples/Families, each individual has a full or part session alone, and after the individual concerns are brought up and discussed, a joint session is conducted.
+- For couples/families, each individual has a full or part session alone, and after the individual concerns are brought up and discussed, a joint session is conducted.